Engineering for data science & AI

 • Partitioning and Backfills: SDAs support time partitioning and backfills out of the box, which is useful for managing historical data and ensuring data consistency.

-Same workflow for machine learning pipelines
+Same approach for machine learning pipelines

 MLOps